Manchester, New Hampshire Water Quality at a Glance

 Water Sources

-• Lake Massabesic: Primary source since 1874, covering 2,560 acres in Manchester and Auburn with a name meaning “place of much water” in Native American language, providing safe yield capacity of 20.2 million gallons per day.
+- Lake Massabesic: Primary source since 1874, covering 2,560 acres in Manchester and Auburn with a name meaning “place of much water” in Native American language, providing the main water supply for the region.

-• Merrimack River Source: New radial collector well system completed in 2023, using innovative riverbank filtration technology to provide up to 7.2 million gallons per day of additional supply.
+- Merrimack River Source: New radial collector well system activated in August 2023, using innovative riverbank filtration technology located in Hooksett to provide additional supply capacity.

 Advanced Treatment Technology

-• Lake Massabesic Treatment Plant: Main facility completed in 1974 and significantly upgraded in 2006, utilizing multi-barrier treatment including coagulation, flocculation, sedimentation, filtration, and disinfection with a maximum capacity of 50 million gallons per day.
+- Lake Massabesic Treatment Plant: Main facility completed in 1974 and significantly upgraded from 2003 to 2006, utilizing multi-barrier treatment including rapid mixing, coagulation, flocculation, sedimentation, intermediate ozone treatment, and granular activated carbon filtration with a maximum capacity of 50 million gallons per day.

-• Merrimack River Treatment Facility: State-of-the-art facility opened in 2023 featuring granular activated carbon and ultraviolet light treatment for advanced water purification and disinfection.
+- Merrimack River Treatment Facility: State-of-the-art facility opened in August 2023 in Hooksett featuring greensand filtration, granular activated carbon contactors, and ultraviolet light disinfection for advanced water purification.

 Infrastructure Modernization

-• Regional Water Project: Manchester serves as the hub for the Southern New Hampshire Regional Water Project, providing 3.13 million gallons per day to six additional towns including Salem, Windham, Hampstead, and Plaistow.
+- Regional Water Project: Manchester serves as the hub for the Southern New Hampshire Regional Water Project, providing water to Salem, Windham, Hampstead, Atkinson, and Plaistow through the regional interconnection system.

-• Emergency Preparedness: Dual-source capability provides enhanced system resilience and security of supply during maintenance, emergencies, or seasonal demand fluctuations.
+- Emergency Preparedness: Dual-source capability from Lake Massabesic and Merrimack River provides enhanced system resilience and security of supply during maintenance, emergencies, or seasonal demand fluctuations.

 Customer Protection Initiatives

-Manchester Water Works provides comprehensive customer support through various programs, including the Service Line Protection Plan that covers water service lines from the property line into homes.
-The utility maintains transparent communication through annual water quality reports and proactive public notifications about system changes such as disinfection conversions.
+Manchester Water Works provides comprehensive customer support through various programs, including water service line protection services from the property line into homes.
+The utility maintains transparent communication through annual water quality reports published each April and proactive public notifications about system changes such as disinfection conversions.
 Manchester’s significant investments in treatment technology upgrades and the new Merrimack River facility demonstrate the utility’s commitment to providing safe, reliable drinking water while addressing future challenges including population growth, emerging contaminants, and the need to serve additional regional communities.
-The utility’s 24/7 customer service ensures rapid response to emergencies and water quality concerns.
+The utility’s customer service at 603-792-2803 ensures response to water quality concerns and system information.

 Recommendations for Manchester Residents